High availability concepts in Azure Database for PostgreSQL - Flexible Server

-Zone-redundant HA: This option provides a complete isolation and redundancy of infrastructure across multiple availability zones within a region.
-It provides the highest level of availability, but it requires you to configure application redundancy across zones.
-Zone-redundant HA is preferred when you want protection from availability zone level failures and when latency across the availability zone is acceptable.
+- Zone-redundant HA: This option provides a complete isolation and redundancy of infrastructure across multiple availability zones within a region.
+It provides the highest level of availability, but it requires you to configure application redundancy across availability zones.
+Zone-redundant HA is preferred when you want protection from availability zone failures.
+However, one should account for added latency for cross-AZ synchronous writes.
+This latency is more pronounced for applications with short duration transactions.
 Zone-redundant HA is available in a subset of Azure regions where the region supports multiple availability zones.
 Uptime SLA of 99.99% is offered in this configuration.

-Same-zone HA: This option is preferred for infrastructure redundancy with lower network latency because the primary and standby servers will be in the same availability zone.
+- Same-zone HA: This option provide for infrastructure redundancy with lower network latency because the primary and standby servers will be in the same availability zone.
 It provides high availability without the need to configure application redundancy across zones.
-Same-zone HA is preferred when you want to achieve the highest level of availability within a single availability zone with the lowest network latency.
+Same-zone HA is preferred when you want to achieve the highest level of availability within a single availability zone.
+This option lowers the latency impact but makes your application vulnerable to zone failures.
 Same-zone HA is available in all Azure regions where you can deploy Flexible Server.
 Uptime SLA of 99.95% offered in this configuration.

-High availability configuration enables automatic failover capability with zero data loss during planned events such as user-initiated scale compute operation, and also during unplanned events such as underlying hardware and software faults, network failures, and availability zone failures.
+High availability configuration enables automatic failover capability with zero data loss (i.e. RPO=0) both during planned/unplanned events.
+For example, user-initiated scale compute operation is a planned failover even while unplanned event refers to failures such as underlying hardware and software faults, network failures, and availability zone failures.

 Both these HA deployment models architecturally behave the same.
 Various discussions in the following sections are applicable to both unless called out otherwise.